Jun 27, 2024

 Closing notes

 Replacing Gulp’s streams with RxJS ones was not straightforward, and it is expected, as Gulp is specialised on the exact task of file transformation, and RxJS is a more generic stream tooling.
 However, it is still rather easily to do.
-RxJS is incredibly polyvalent and this article barely touches what it can actually do with streams, especially since we work on a very short execution time, while RxJS is also made for long-running applications, to handle, transform and re-dispatch events.
+RxJS is incredibly powerful and this article barely touches what it can actually do with streams, especially since we work on a very short execution time, while RxJS is also made for long-running applications, to handle, transform and re-dispatch events.